9swampy/InpcTracer/README.md

     Published on <a href="https://www.nuget.org/packages/InpcTracer/">NuGet</a>
   </b>
   <p>
-    I needed to clean up testing INotifyPropertyChanged implementation of an application I'm working on.
+    I needed to clean up testing of INotifyPropertyChanged implementations in an application I'm working on.
 Seikilos' Gist inspired me, kudos.
-I use FakeItEasy and have altered the usage quite a bit adopted their MustHave(Repeated)  to be more akin to it's way of working.
+I use FakeItEasy and have altered the usage quite a bit by adopting their MustHave(Repeated) fluent syntax to be more consistent.
   </p>
   <p>
     I'm only dabbling with Git having been an SVN user for many years.
 Hopefully I'm not stepping on any toes or doing